Published in News

 They don’t riot or talk to the press

-about riots, poor working conditions and even suicides at Foxconn could soon become a thing of the past.
+Reports about riots, poor working conditions and even suicides at Foxconn could soon become a thing of the past.

 Earlier this year the company announced plans to replace some of its workers with robots and within three years Foxconn robots, dubbed Foxbots, could replace as many as a million workers.